alanarazi7/TabSTAR/README.md

 python do_baseline.py --model=rf --dataset_id=46655
 ```

-* `--model=rf` chooses a random forest from scikit‐learn; you can also try other names supported by `do_baseline.py` (check the script for details).
+You can also try other names models supported by `do_baseline.py` (check the script for details).
-* The script will load features from OpenML and fit the chosen baseline to the same train/val split used by TabSTAR.

 ### License